-36) No alterations shall be carried out to the external appearance of the development, including the installation of external, pipe work, air-conditioning units, ventilation fans or extraction equipment not shown on the approved drawings, without planning permission first being obtained.

-To ensure a satisfactory external appearance and to prevent harm to the amenities of the occupiers of neighbouring residential properties, in accordance with Policies DC1, DC2 and HO11 of the Local Plan (2018).

-37) The development hereby permitted shall not be used or occupied prior to works to reduce the existing crossover on Thorpebank Road to a width suitable for the collection of refuse bins being completed.
-The alterations shall be paid for by the developer, who will be required to enter into an agreement with the local highways authority under Section 278 of the Highways Act 1980.

-To ensure that the width of the crossover is no greater than is required for the development, and to allow on-street parking to be maximised to better accommodate any vehicles generated by Blue Badge holders occupying the development, in accordance with Policies T1 and T4 of the Local Plan (2018).

-38) The development hereby approved shall not be occupied until a Delivery and Servicing Plan for the commercial unit at ground and basement levels has been submitted to, and approved in writing by, the council.
-Thereafter, all deliveries and servicing shall be carried out in full accordance with the agreed details, for the life of the development.

-To ensure satisfactory arrangements for deliveries to and servicing of the development to ensure these vehicle movements do not cause congestion or other unnecessary disruption to the local highways network, in accordance with Local Plan (2018) Policy T1 and Key Principle TR27 of the Planning Guidance Supplementary Planning Document (2018).

-39) The development hereby approved shall not commence until details of the proposed soakaway system, including information to confirm that a site investigation has been carried out prior to designing the soakaway to demonstrate that the required level of infiltration can be provided by the soils on site.
+- 27) No alterations shall be carried out to the external appearance of the development, including the installation of external, pipe work, air-conditioning units, ventilation fans or extraction equipment not shown on the approved drawings, without planning permission first being obtained. - To ensure a satisfactory external appearance and to prevent harm to the amenities of the occupiers of neighbouring residential properties, in accordance with Policies DC1, DC2 and HO11 of the Local Plan (2018). - 28) The development hereby approved shall not be occupied until a Delivery and Servicing Plan for the commercial unit at ground and basement levels has been submitted to, and approved in writing by, the council.
+Thereafter, all deliveries and servicing shall be carried out in full accordance with the agreed details, for the life of the development. - To ensure satisfactory arrangements for deliveries to and servicing of the development to ensure these vehicle movements do not cause congestion or other unnecessary disruption to the local highways network, in accordance with Local Plan (2018) Policy T1 and Key Principle TR27 of the Planning Guidance Supplementary Planning Document (2018). - 29) The development hereby approved shall not commence until details of the proposed soakaway system, including information to confirm that a site investigation has been carried out prior to designing the soakaway to demonstrate that the required level of infiltration can be provided by the soils on site.
 Confirmation of the design and location of the soakaway should be provided as well as details of the proposed maintenance measures.
+In the event of a soakaway not being feasible for the site, alternative Sustainable Drainage Systems (SuDS) shall be proposed and details provided for approval.